-Whether you buy the best digital camera under $200 or an expensive one, learning how to care for it is important.
-If you see spots, smudges, or other imperfections in your photos, it’s probably time to give your DSLR a cleaning.
+Whether you buy the best digital camera under $200, a great digital camera for kids, or an expensive one, learning how to care for it is important.
+If you see spots, smudges, or other imperfections in your photos, it’s probably time to give your DSLR camera a cleaning.

 It doesn’t take much for a piece of dust to get inside your favorite digital camera and make its way to your mirror.
-If you need to clean the mirror, it’s a good time to ensure the rest of your camera is clean too, so we’ll take you through the whole process.
+If you need to clean the mirror, it’s a good time to ensure the rest of your digital camera is clean too, so we’ll take you through the whole process.
 Sometimes, you might see what appears to be dust on a photo that is caused by environmental factors, like dust or pollen in the air.
 But if you take two or more shots and see the same blemish in the same place on each photo, it’s time to clean the camera.
-While cleaning the inside of your camera isn’t totally risk free, if you’re careful, you shouldn’t have any problems.
+While cleaning the inside of your Nikon D5600 digital SLR camera isn’t totally risk-free, if you’re careful, you shouldn’t have any problems.

 Most of these items can be purchased separately, or you can get them in a good lens cleaning kit.